 During the period, EP 490, EP 491 and TP/27 had extensions of the permit terms and suspensions of the current work program and terms approved by the West Australia state regulator DMIRS.
-Extension of E475 is contingent on firm drill commencement.
+Discussions with the operator on funding and possible re-structuring of the Bounty FIA continued during the period.
+Bounty has registered its FIA and notice of exercise of option against the two southernmost Permits WA EP474 and WA EP 491.